typehero/typehero/CONTRIBUTING.md

 > of the content, that you have the necessary rights to the content and that the
 > content you contribute may be provided under the project's license.

+**NOTE:** For any mostly-UI based changes, please include relevant screenshots.
+Reviewers are not always able to pull down the changes directly, and seeing the changes in screenshots can serve as a good starting point for a reviewer to determine whether or not the code needs to be pulled down and examined more closely.

 ### Reporting Bugs

 #### Before Submitting a Bug Report